ZigaVukcevicDev/knowledge/readme.md

 1. For register directives we use `@Directive` meta-data annotation.
 2. Directives is used to add behavior to an existing DOM element.
 3. Directive is use to design re-usable components.
-4.  **Many directive** can be used in a per DOM element.
-5. Directive don’t have View.
+4. Directive don’t have View.

 <!-- -->